barbieswimcrew/frontend-dev-resources/README.md

 ### Auditing Tools
 - [yellowlab.tools](https://yellowlab.tools/) - Checks if performance good practices are respected.
 Detects problems on HTML, CSS, JS, images, fonts and more.
 Provides precise information to fix the detected performance issues.

+### Benchmark
+- [measurethat.net](https://www.measurethat.net/) - Create a benchmark, measure performance of the JavaScript code and pick the fastest version.

 ### Colors
 - [coolors.co](https://coolors.co/) - Create the perfect color palette or get inspired by thousands of beautiful color schemes.